 In the final semester, you will conduct an individual research project for your degree thesis (30 credits) or continue with the extended thesis project of 45 credits.
 If you wish to do an internship, you can conduct an industrial thesis at a company.

 The teaching of the Master's Programme in Wind Power Project Management is a combination of students' active participation and supervision of experienced lecturers.
 The teaching methods include lectures, seminars, group and project assignments, case studies, role-plays, study visits, computational labs and individual work.
-Since most of the learning activities are based on group work and projects, and the study pace is intense, it is essential that you take an active roll throughout the programme.
+Since most of the learning activities are based on group work and projects, and the intense study pace, it is essential that you take an active role throughout the programme.

-The exercises are designed to emulate the work in reality in the wind power industry, including negotiation exercises, organising and holding stakeholder meetings, wind power project development simulation and steering committee meetings, etc. In project work, you can explore topics relevant to your background.
+The exercises are designed to emulate the real-world work in the wind power industry, including negotiation exercises, organising and holding stakeholder meetings, wind power project development simulation and steering committee meetings, etc. In project work, you can explore topics relevant to your background.

-On field trips, you will visit operating wind farms.
-You will learn on-site the wind farm's construction from the project manager in charge of its development.
+On-field trips, you will visit operating wind farms.
+You will learn on-site about the wind farm's construction from the project manager in charge of its development.
 You will be given the chance to perform a roughness analysis around turbines and climb a wind turbine to see first-hand the components that comprise an operational wind turbine.
-Watch the film from a wind turbine nacelle visit.

-We will have guest lecturers from the industry and some of them are our alumni.
-The alumni will also provide you with insights into the role as a project manager and discuss the knowledge they find particularly important in their professional lives.
+We will have many guest lecturers from the industry, some of which are our former students.
+The guest lecturers will also provide you with insights into the role of a project manager and discuss the knowledge they find particularly important in their professional lives.